Skip to content

 The decision depends on more than tariff rates.
 Consider total landed cost (shipping, insurance, customs fees), lead times, quality standards, minimum order quantities, and supply chain reliability.
 The 25% tariff difference is significant but not the only factor.

-Do both China and Malaysia face the same Section 122 tariff?
+Do both China and Malaysia face the same base tariff?

-Yes, both countries are subject to the 10% Section 122 tariff imposed on February 24, 2026.
-This flat rate replaced the variable IEEPA tariffs struck down by the Supreme Court.
-It expires approximately July 24, 2026.
+Yes, both countries are subject to the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026 — a two-tier 10%/12.5% duty on roughly 60 economies, broader than the earlier 46-country proposal.
+Section 122 had itself replaced the variable IEEPA tariffs struck down by the Supreme Court.
 However, China faces additional Section 301 tariffs.

 What products overlap between China and Malaysia exports to the US?